fritzy/ape-ecs/README.md

 }
 ```

-If the Component has multiset to true and mapBy set to a property name, then the property will reference an `Object` with properties of the property of each component referenced by `mapBy`.
+If the Component has `many` to true and mapBy set to a property name, then the property will reference an `Object` with properties of the property of each component referenced by `mapBy`.

 ```js
 ecs.registerComponent('EquipmentSlot', {